v1nx-ethical/Aegis-Crypt/README.md

 ## Overview

-Aegis Crypt Ultimate - Weaponized Edition is an advanced cryptographic platform with integrated security auditing, network reconnaissance, and defensive/offensive cybersecurity capabilities.
+V1nxencoder - Weaponized Edition is an advanced cryptographic platform with integrated security auditing, network reconnaissance, and defensive/offensive cybersecurity capabilities.
 Built with Python and Tkinter, it provides a comprehensive suite of tools for security professionals, researchers, and authorized penetration testers.

 ### Key Characteristics